Capital-Economics-IT/ce_api_examples/content_api/README.md

 Note: Your api-key is ***required on every access*** made.
 However, for the purposes of clarity we will omit it from these examples.

-The first sub-endpoints likely to be accessed wil be either `/json/node/article` or `/json/node/publication`
+The first sub-endpoints likely to be accessed will be either `/json/node/article` or `/json/node/publication`

 By default, these will return up to 50 items, sorted by most recent first.